 For High School Students

 LBL does not issue credits, transcripts or diplomas for home school students.
 Public school districts are not required to award credit for work completed at home.
-The acceptance by a local public school of high school credit earned in a home school program is determined by local district board policy (OAR 581-021-0210).
+The acceptance by a local public school of high school credit earned while homeschooling is determined by local district board policy (OAR 581-021-0210).
 Please contact your local school or district with any questions.

 Home schooled students aged 16-17 years are eligible to participate in GED classes and testing through the local community college with the proper authorization forms from LBL.
 Please call at least one week in advance of when you need the completed form.
 Students age 18 years and above do not need authorization forms from LBL.